An image of a person in thought with a cloud to the right and 3 checkmarks below

 There are four steps to conducting control assessments: preparing for the assessment, developing an assessment plan, conducting the assessment, and analyzing the findings.

-1. Prepare for the Assessment
+1. Prepare for the assessment

 In our 2023 IT Compliance and Risk Benchmark Report, we found that 52% of organizations test all of their controls, while 41% reserve control testing for their most critical controls to mitigate risk.
 Nine percent of those surveyed said they only test the controls needed for their next audit.
 This should be avoided, as regular internal audits ensure that your organization is as safe from its risks as its documentation claims it is.